CGCL-codes/TriJoin/README.md

 # TriJoin

 TriJoin is a high-efficiency and scalable three-way steam join system.
-In order to reduce the  processing  latency,  we  idealize  a  latency  model,  and design the TriJoin according to the idealized latency model.
-In view  of  different  join  conditions,  we  design  different  stream data  partition  and  join  processing  scheme.
-For  general  high-selectivity join, which is when the combination of all or most of  the  tuples  in  the  three  steams  may  produce  join  results, TriJoin adopts a hybrid partition scheme to ensure any tuples in  the  three  streams  completes  exactly  one  join  operation; for low-selectivity join such as equi-join, TriJoin employs an optimized hash partitioning scheme.
-This scheme can route alltuples  with  the  same  key  to  the  same  processing  unit,  which reduces  the  unnecessary  cost  of  join  operations  and storage.
-In  order  to  ensure  the  high  timeliness  of  the  system,  Tri-Join correspondingly designed an efficient intermediate resultstorage  structure,  thereby  reducing  the  repeated  operation  of intermediate results and significantly reducing the processing latency.
+Stream join applications usually use three-way join, which can be used to stream Multi-join.
 ## How to use?

 ### Environment